-8. The Complainant, Paul Smith Group Holdings, is internationally well-known for design, fashion clothing and accessories.
+8. The Complainant, Paul Smith Group Holdings Limited, is internationally well-known for design, fashion clothing and accessories.
 The Complainant has developed a significant reputation as a designer both in the UK and worldwide.
-The Complainant sells fashion
+The Complainant

-- clothing predominantly under its own 'Paul Smith' clothing mark which is sold through numerous retail outlets in the UK and throughout the world. - 9.
+- sells fashion clothing predominantly under its own 'Paul Smith' clothing mark which is sold through numerous retail outlets in the UK and throughout the world. - 9.
 The Complainant has an extensive portfolio of trade marks.
-It has registered trade marks for 'PAUL SMITH', 'and 'and 's faul Smith', covering a large number of goods and services in Classes including 03, 09, 14, 16, 18, 24, 25 and 27 and in many countries including the UK, the US, China, Hong Kong, Australia, Czech Republic, Hungary, Iceland, Monaco, etc. - 10.
-Among the earliest trade marks registered by the Complainant are the plain font 'PAUL SMITH' mark registered in the US in Class 25 in 1983 (reg. no. 1306038) and the logo mark ' registered in Class 25 in the UK, also in 1983 (reg. no. 1190572). - 11.
+It has registered trade marks for 'PAUL SMITH', 'Good Sand' and 'Good Sand', covering a large number of goods and services in Classes including 03, 09, 14, 16, 18, 24, 25 and 27 and in many countries including the UK, the US, China, Hong Kong, Australia, Czech Republic, Hungary, Iceland, Monaco, etc. - 10.
+Among the earliest trade marks registered by the Complainant are the plain font 'PAUL SMITH' mark registered in the US in Class 25 in 1983 (reg. no. 1306038) and the logo mark 'Frank' registered in Class 25 in the UK, also in 1983 (reg. no. 1190572). - 11.
 The evidence submitted by the Complainant demonstrates that the Complainant has extensive and long standing trade mark rights and has become very well known to consumers throughout the world, particularly in relation to the fields of fashion and design. - 12.
 As the Respondent did not file any response to the Complaint, little is known about the background of the Respondent.
-However, according to the WHOIS search report of the disputed domain name, the Respondent appears to be an individual based in the United States.
+However, according to the WHOIS search report of the disputed domain name, the Respondent appears to be an individual based in the People's Republic of China.